As a coach, I am often asked what is the best running watch for cross country or track.

 However…

 A running watch is a specialized watch that can track a runner’s pace, level of intensity, and distance, as well as a whole lot of other useful metrics for analyzing one’s training.
-While it may seem like a luxury item or toy, a good GPS running watch can help your child improve their running if they know how to use it.
+While it may seem like a luxury item or even a toy at first, a GPS running watch can help your athlete improve their running.

 All running watches keep track of pace and mileage, which can:

-(a) help them track improvements in their running speed and distance, but
+(a) help track and cross country athletes track improvements in their running speed and distance, but

 (b) more importantly, ensure they are running their training runs at the right level of training intensity.